How much do prices differ for businesses?

 What is a rollover contract?

 A rollover contract (also known as evergreen, assumptive renewal) is ‘an agreement between two parties that is automatically renewed (rolled over) after each completion – or maturity period, until cancelled by either party.’
-Unlike household energy contracts, nearly all gas and electricity for business contracts are evergreen, meaning they automatically renew themselves if you don’t terminate them with a letter of notice.
+Unlike household energy contracts, nearly all business electricity and gas contracts are evergreen, meaning they automatically renew themselves if you don’t terminate them with a letter of notice.
 Some suppliers renew over 90% of their customers in this way, rolling them over on to new not-so cheap energy prices when often the customer is unaware this is happening.

 How do I avoid getting rolled over?